· ai and git · 12 min read

 git stash pop # get it back

-That’s fine for simple stuff.
-But the stash is a full stack with names, indexes, and selective stashing.
+That’s fine for simple cases.
+But the stash is actually a full stack with names, indexes, and options for selective stashing.

 git stash push -m "WIP: auth flow refactor"